Topics:

 A lack of confidence in this area has meant the responsibility of maintaining cyber security has mainly been shouldered by IT teams.
 Following the same message of Cyber Wardens, KPMG called to educate every employee on their role in protecting businesses from cyber threats.

-“The nearly daily examples of cyberthreats show that as an activity, cybersecurity should now, if it isn’t already, be put at the heart of business and used as a foundation to build digital trust amongst customers, suppliers and staff,” the report stated.
+“The nearly daily examples of cyber threats show that as an activity, cyber security should now, if it isn’t already, be put at the heart of business and used as a foundation to build digital trust amongst customers, suppliers and staff,” the report stated.

 Big business shouldn’t be the only ones aware of cyber security — cyber criminals are also targeting small business.
 According to the Australian Cyber Security Centre (ACSC), a cyber crime is reported every six minutes and nearly half of them are aimed at small businesses.

-The Cyber Wardens program has been launched to support small business owners and their employees learn about cyber security and feel confident to defend themselves against threats.
+The Cyber Wardens program has been launched to support small business owners and their employees learn about cyber security and feel confident to defend themselves against cyber threats.

 If you’re part of a small business and wanting to rest easy at night, enrol yourself (and team) into the Cyber Wardens eLearning.
 It’s free and takes just 45 minutes.